By Diamond Mike Watson.

 6. Be brave.
 This is having courage.
 It is standing up for yourself and for others.
 Being truthful is also being brave.
 Courage is waking up being excited about a brand new day.
 We must make our bed and believe in ourselves.
 The world needs us today.

-8. Know.
+8. Be knowing.
 We know we are loved.
 We know life will give us anything with good thoughts.
 We know the amazing thing about every day is we create it along the way.
 We know everything is possible with our imagination.

-The Eight Promises pendant is now available in an array of designs as a special order in 14K yellow gold, white gold, or in sterling silver.
+The Living Promises pendant is now available in an array of designs as a special order in 14K yellow gold, white gold, or in sterling silver.